axibase/atsd/sql/examples/partition-rank.md

 * Row numbers are unique for each partition
 * Rank is the same for rows with the same values in ordered columns.
 In this case, rank is assigned based on `round(value)` result.
 Rank contains gaps and is not consecutive.
 * Dense rank is the same for rows with the same values in ordered columns.
 Dense rank is assigned based on `round(value)` result.
-Dense rank is continuosly incrementing and has no gaps.
+Dense rank is continuously incrementing and has no gaps.

 ### Query